Skip to content

 3

-cp config/application.json-pg-example config/application.json
+cp config/application.json-postgresql-example config/application.json

 cp config/application.json-mysql-example config/application.json